Pneumatic sprayer

 The operating principle of the pneumatic sprayer has nothing in common with the other two systems.
 Here, air is used not only to transport the droplet to the target, but also to break up the liquid stream.
 The operation of a pneumatic sprayer can be compared to that of a carburettor.

 On the first devices, the very low pressure in the liquid circuit was only used to dose the quantity of spray mixture to be introduced into a venturi cone or similar system.
 Nowadays, a pressurised spray mixture combined with a pellet or nozzle system (used to calibrate the flow rate only) is the standard method.
 At the venturi, contact between the liquid and a stream of air at a speed of around 300 km/hour (when everything is going well) causes the liquid to break up into very fine droplets (50 to 150 microns).
-The finer the drops, the smaller the quantity of liquid introduced into the air and the higher the speed of the air stream.
+The smaller the quantity of liquid introduced into the air and the higher the speed of the air stream, the finer the drops will be.

 On the first devices, the very low pressure in the liquid circuit was only used to dose the quantity of spray mixture to be introduced into a venturi cone or similar system.
 Nowadays, a pressurised spray mixture combined with a pellet or nozzle system (used to calibrate the flow rate only) is the standard method.
 At the venturi, contact between the liquid and a stream of air at a speed of around 300 km/hour (when everything is going well) causes the liquid to break up into very fine droplets (50 to 150 microns).
-The finer the drops, the smaller the quantity of liquid introduced into the air and the higher the speed of the air stream.
+The smaller the quantity of liquid introduced into the air and the higher the speed of the air stream, the finer the drops will be.

 Pressure and power take-off

-For pneumatic spraying, it is essential to work at a PTO speed of 540 rpm to benefit from a high air flow (and therefore a high speed at the air/liquid interface) and thus obtain a good spray fineness.
+For pneumatic spraying, it is essential to work at a PTO speed of 540 rpm to benefit from a high air flow (and therefore a high speed at the air/liquid meeting point) and thus obtain a good spray fineness.

-Excessive droplet fineness should not be sought, however, as there are considerable losses through drift, but also through desiccation.
-The higher the air temperature, the lower the humidity and the greater the distance between the sprayer and the target, the greater the desiccation
+However, it is not a good idea to have droplets that are too fine, as there are considerable losses through aerial drift, but also through desiccation.
+The higher the air temperature, the lower the humidity and the greater the distance between the diffuser and the target, the greater the desiccation.

-For pneumatic spraying, it is essential to work at a PTO speed of 540 rpm to benefit from a high air flow (and therefore a high speed at the air/liquid interface) and thus obtain a good spray fineness.
+For pneumatic spraying, it is essential to work at a PTO speed of 540 rpm to benefit from a high air flow (and therefore a high speed at the air/liquid meeting point) and thus obtain a good spray fineness.

-Excessive droplet fineness should not be sought, however, as there are considerable losses through drift, but also through desiccation.
-The higher the air temperature, the lower the humidity and the greater the distance between the sprayer and the target, the greater the desiccation
+However, it is not a good idea to have droplets that are too fine, as there are considerable losses through aerial drift, but also through desiccation.
+The higher the air temperature, the lower the humidity and the greater the distance between the diffuser and the target, the greater the desiccation.

 Experiment